 Portland comes by its eclectic reputation honestly.
 From quirky to downright bizarre, here are some of our favorite "Keep Portland Weird" events.

-October heralds the return of the Portland Queer Film Festival, an annual showcase of short and feature-length narrative and documentary films from around the world.
+Portland Queer Film Festival returns every fall with an annual showcase of narrative and documentary films from around the world.